Toucaan/toucaan.research/README.md

 Toucaan uses several ultramodern CSS patterns that are grounded in mathematics.
 It also introduces some new concepts like:

 1. Using `vmin` for block-scoped typography and intrinsic aspect-ratios,
-2. Optionally use absolute [--inch](https://github.com/bookiza/--inch) unit or any other SI unit of physical measurement like centimeters or millimeters to define your UIs.
+2. Optionally use absolute [--inch](https://github.com/bookiza/--inch) unit or any other SI unit of physical measurement like centimeters or millimeters to define your UI.

 And much, much more…